Upcoming Field Trips

 April 22, 2023

 We will head out early for the Sedona Wetlands where we will join a local guide from Northern AZ Audubon.
 At the wetlands we will try for some migrating shorebirds and perhaps some rails in the small retention ponds.
-Please contact [email protected] for details.
+For details please contact

 Dead Horse Ranch State Park